What Is a Credit Check?

 The three credit bureaus maintain their reports on millions of borrowers, getting regular updates—usually once a month—from the companies that have already loaned to you.
 The reports are used by Fair Isaac Corp.
 (FICO) and VantageScore to calculate your credit score, another critical indicator of your creditworthiness.

-In addition to your credit reports and credit scores, lenders look at factors such as your debt-to-income ratio to determine whether you can comfortably afford to take on more debt.
+In addition to your credit reports and credit scores, lenders look at factors such as your debt-to-income ratio—your monthly debt payments as a percentage of your monthly income—to determine whether you can comfortably afford to take on more debt.

 How Hard Inquiries Affect Your Credit Score

-This kind of credit check—triggered by an application—is called a hard inquiry.
+A credit check triggered by an application is called a hard inquiry.
 You may have heard that hard inquiries can ding your credit score, and that’s true—to an extent.
 If you apply for multiple new credit lines in a short period, you may be seen as a higher risk, and your score may take a slight hit temporarily.